elephantscale/es-training-new/machine-learning/generic/Classification-SVM.md

 ## Preparing Data for SVM

 * **Binary Classification**
-    - Standard SVM is a binary classifier (class A or B).Extensions are developed for multiclass classification and regressions
+    - Standard SVM is a binary classifier (class A or B).Extensions are developed for multi-class classification and regressions

 * **Numerical Inputs**
     - SVM assumes inputs are numerical.If you have categorical inputs convert it to binary dummy variables